The Urbanaut® Monorail

 ® TRUNK LINE

-An example of factual application is the Urbanaut® Circulator applied to the City of Shoreline, WA, USA.
+An example of factual application is the Urbanaut® Circulator applied to a city in the USA.

 An Urbanaut® elevated, surface or subsurface, single or dual line right-of-way loop concept can be applied to distribution of people within communities, industry, shopping center, health facilities, ports, parks, university and school campuses, recreational areas and numerous other sites.